Appointment by phone

 Have you approved the disclosure of patient data?

-The guardian of a child under the age of 10 years can give consent to patient data disclosure in the Omakanta service.
-Children above the age of 10 years can give consent to the disclosure by themselves using their online bank user identifiers.
+Consent to patient data disclosure can be given in the Omakanta service.
 When the child’s medical records can be accessed by all the treating parties, it is easier to ensure the continuation of the care and plan the care.

 Has your child been recently treated or examined elsewhere?